Searching

 "re:(some|another).*thing"

-find notes that have "some" or "another" on them, followed by 0 or more characters, and then "thing"
+finds notes that have "some" or "another" on them, followed by 0 or more characters, and then "thing".

 re:\d{3}

-find notes that have 3 digits in a row
+finds notes that have 3 digits in a row.

 Regular expressions can also be limited to a specific field.
-Please note that unlike the normal searches in a specific field, regular expressions in fields don't require an exact match.
-Eg:
+Please note that unlike the normal searches in a specific field, regular expressions in fields don't require an exact match:

 front:re:[a-c]1